jschaefer619/Parler_Network_Analysis/README.md

 I began by downloading the .torrent seed shared by DDoS.
 Once decompressed, the downloaded information was ~23,500 html webpages (Note that the cloud computing service I used to unzip the downloaded torrent file did crash after unizipping for some time, so there may be more information - will update this page soon to reflect these changes).
 Though these webpages did not follow an exact uniform format, virtually all of these pages were user pages: the page contained information about a user, including their handle, their screen name, and then their most trecent posts or posts they have recently 'echoed' (retweeted).

-Then, I used the BeautifulSoup4 four library to extract relevant information from these html files.
+Then, I used the [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library to extract relevant information from these html files.
 BeatuiflSoup4 is a useful library for parsing data from HTML and XML files.
 Regular expressions were also used to extract some detailed information, and to clean the dataset.
 Pandas was also used to effectively manage the transition from raw data to a compatible .csv format.

 ## The Dataset itself, explained